Mendy handed Chelsea debut against Aurier’s Tottenham Hotspur | Goal.com

 🧤 Debut for Edouard Mendy tonight! #TOTCHE pic.twitter.com/QQyb5cUdEM— Chelsea FC (@ChelseaFC) September 29, 2020

-The 28-year-old joined the Stamford Bridge giants from Rennes on the £22 million ($29m) capture, as Kepa Arrizabalaga been struggling to live up to that billing despite being the most expensive goalkeeper in world football.
+The 28-year-old joined the Stamford Bridge giants from Rennes for £22 million ($29m), as Kepa Arrizabalaga has been struggling to live up to being the most expensive goalkeeper in world football.

 Hakim Ziyech and Christian Pulisic remain out injured with knee and hamstring problems respectively, but all other Chelsea players are fit including Ben Chilwell, who made his first start since joining in a £50m ($65m) move from Leicester City.